EETagent/simavr-sap/README.md

 #### Finding your code instruction

-you can set an additional jump to main: after initializing the screen and using the previous code to dump asm, find the instruction where main starts.
-There won't be much jmp instructions in the code
+you can set an additional jump to code part you want to breakpoint.
+After initializing the screen and using the previous code to dump asm, find the instruction where brk starts.
+There won't be much jmp instructions in the code.

 ```diff
 diff --git a/sap/program.asm b/sap/program.asm